polar-app/polar-app/docs/ROADMAP.md

    to know about more complicate details like React and so forth.
 This way developers could write plugins that do basic UI stuff without complex UI integration work.

- - Management UI for all the notes you've worked on (editing, changing them, adding metadata, etc).

- - Tagging system and the ability to perform advanced functions on the tags.

- - Native cloud sync across devices.

- - 'Add to Polar' chrome extension

  - 'Add to Polar' android app

  - Polar Android App for spaced repitition